Princess Maria Carolina of Bourbon-Two Sicilies (1822–1869): First years of marriage and children

 During the first months of 1845, which for Maria Carolina were filled by ceremonial duties at official occasions such as balls, theatrical performances or meetings with nobles, she and her husband had finally the opportunity to know each other better.
 They developed a mutual respect, and during all their years together, the Princess was a faithful and devoted wife who never made claims.
 Her charming ways, gentleness and kindness, gained the love of her husband's family.
 Contemporaries described her as amiable and witty.
 In May 1845 she moved with her husband to the Château de Chantilly, which Henry specially rebuilt and modernized for her.
+During that summer Queen Victoria and her husband were passing by France from their trip to Germany stayed for a night with the French royal family, according to her diary she describe of meeting Marie Carolina of the first time "who is a good bit smaller than me, very, very, fair & not at all pretty, but very pleasing; she has light blue eyes, a large nose & not a pretty mouth." but later wrote that "Lina is really very amiable; she speaks German de préférence, having been born in Germany — at Vienna — & having always lived there."
+They would become lifelong friends.

 Maria Karolina remained at her husband's side after he was appointed in September 1847 Governor General of Algeria and therefore his presence in that country was necessary.